dqops/dqo/docs/command-line-interface/table.md

 ___
 ### **dqo table add**

+Add table with specified name

 **Description**

-Add table with specified name
+Add a new table with the specified name to the database.
+It allows the user to create a new table in the application for performing various operations.

 **Command-line synopsis**